 I have checked the availability of baby biscuits on the Internet, and it seems they can be bought quite easily around the world.
 Their shape and formula may change from country to country, but I assume they’re all made from top quality ingredients, as they are meant for babies.
-Whether for babies or not, we use them in quite a few desserts in my country, especially no-bake ones.
+Whether for babies or not, we use them in quite a few desserts in Slovakia, especially no-bake ones.

 Banana No-Bake Minicakes

 - 2 bananas (overripe or leftover are fine)

 - 200 g small round baby biscuits (piškóty in Slovakia)

 - 100 g dark or cooking chocolate, broken to pieces